How to Help a Friend Having Suicidal Thoughts: 7 Ways to Support

 - TrevorLifeline - Text START to 678-678 or call 866-488-7386.
 This lifeline is dedicated to helping LGBTQ teens and young adults.

-It’s important to take immediate action if you notice any of the high-risk warning signs.
-If your friend is under 18 years old, reach out to a safe adult for help.
 This could be their parent/guardian, your parent/guardian, or a school counselor.
-Even if your friend asks you to keep it a secret, you need to tell at least one trusted adult for their safety.
-Let them know that you need to do this to make sure they are safe.
-If they want to be the one to tell the adult, you can offer to accompany them.
-That way you know for sure that an adult knows and they're getting help.
+Even if your friend asks you to keep it a secret, you must tell at least one trusted adult for their safety.
+Let them know you need to do this to ensure they are safe.
+If they want to be the ones to tell the adults, you can offer to go with them.
+That way, you know for sure that an adult knows and that they're getting help.

-If your friend is over 18 years old, encourage them to go to the emergency room.
-If they won't go to the emergency room, you can do an internet search for the "mobile crisis response team" in your area.
+If they don't go to the emergency room, you can do an internet search for the "mobile crisis response team" in your area.
 These teams will go directly to your friend to assess their safety and provide support.
 For college students, most campuses have a crisis team that will provide support.
 You can contact your housing RA, campus counseling center, or the Dean of Students Office for help.

-Take care of yourself
+Take Care of Yourself

 Supporting a friend dealing with suicidal ideation can leave you feeling drained.
 You may feel stressed during the conversation and then worry about them afterward.
-Take time to destress and care for your well-being.
+Take time to de-stress and care for your well-being.
 This can be as simple as doing an activity to move your body, such as shaking out each body part or going for a walk.
-It may also look like engaging in an activity that you enjoy or re-energizes you (e.g. listening to music, hanging out with friends, or playing basketball).
+It may also look like engaging in an activity that you enjoy or re-energizes you (e.g., listening to music, hanging out with friends, or playing basketball).

 Ending the stigma surrounding suicide in our communities helps us all.
 You can do your part by: